cast-org/figuration/site/4.0/get-started/download.md

 +-- js/
 +-- scss/
 {% endcapture %}
-{% renderHighlight example, "text" %}
+{% renderHighlight highlight, "text" %}

 Basically just the dist, along with the source `js` and `scss` files, and just enough to build the dist.
 If you need the docs and all the tests for local dev, then download the source version, or clone the [Figuration repository from GitHub]({{ site.repo }}).